Plan and manage costs for Azure Cognitive Services

 Typically, after you deploy an Azure resource, costs are determined by your pricing tier and the API calls you make to your endpoint.
 If the service you're using has a commitment tier, going over the allotted calls in your tier may incur an overage charge.

-Additional costs may accrue when using these services:
+Extra costs may accrue when using these services:

 When you create resources for QnA Maker, resources for other Azure services may also be created.
 They include: